SiddharthManoj/CourseCheck/README.md

 ## Fixes

+#### Use GitHub's built-in issue tracking to manage to-dos - WA

-#### Make a new GHub organization and use a private repo for this.
-While I'm all for keeping this free and open-source, I think we should still keep development private at least for now. - WA
+#### ~~Make a new GHub organization and use a private repo for this.
+While I'm all for keeping this free and open-source, I think we should still keep development private at least for now.~~ - WA

 #### Better sorting/highlighting